 Can foreign couples get married in France legally?

-If you are a foreign resident you can’t get married in France legally.
-The exception could be made for those couples, whose parents reside in France permanently.
-You can host an unofficial celebration or a religious ceremony though.
+If you are a foreign resident you can have your marriage being officially registered in France only if one of your parents reside in France permanently.
+The alternative is to host a vows exchange ceremony or a religious ceremony.
+Please note, that in order to have a religious ceremony in France you have to be legally married in your home country.
 If you are lucky and your parents are French residents, you should address your request to a local administration (called “mairie”) in your parents’ city of residence.

 Browse through various French regions and decide which one you prefer.

 Paris is one of the most chic and logistically easy destinations, are there are plenty of direct flights connecting it to the rest of the world.
 For other destinations, like Cote d’Azur, Provence and Bordeaux, expect to have an additional regional flight.

 It is also necessary to take in to consideration that hosting your wedding in other regions will require your guests to rent a car to get to your wedding venue.
 Generally, I recommend choosing Paris and its region as your wedding destination, unless both you and your guests are travelling for at least one week.

 What to expect from a french wedding?

 A typical French wedding starts with a ceremony.
 It could be a religious ceremony or a non-religious celebration officiated by your friend, your wedding planner or a dedicated celebrant.
 Normally it takes place between 5 and 7 pm.